littljo/hello-world/README.md

-# hello-world
+# hello-world.
-trying to know more
+trying to know more.
-I am 17 years old and trying ti go to MIT
+I am 17 years old and trying t0 go to MIT.
 YEAH MIT...